Moe-Salim91156/Fetch_Script/README.md

 # AWS Inventory Script

 ## Description
-This Python script enumerates AWS resources from multiple accounts and regions.
-It fetches key resources like:
+This script enumerates AWS resources across multiple accounts and regions.
+It retrieves information about the following resources:

 - VPC
 - EC2 Instances